Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Methods

 The 1D-RISM equation was solved for negatively and positively charge particles, using a non-uniform parameter scan of $\nicefrac{R_{\text{min}}}{2}$ and $\epsilon$ values.
 In both cases, $\epsilon$ ranged from $10^{-5}$ to $10^{-1}$ using a logarithm scale and from $10^{-1}$ to $1$ using linear scale, while the values of $\nicefrac{R_{\text{min}}}{2}$ were set from $1$ to $4.5$ using a linear scale.
 The 1D-RISM calculations provided hydration free energy, partial volume and ion-oxygen distance values at each grid point.

 For each species of ion, the cost function, $f$, at each grid point was calculated using data from experiment,

-where $R_{\text{HFE}}$, $R_{\text{IOD}}$ and $R_{\text{PMV}}$ are the relative error for the hydration free energy, ion-oxygen distance and partial molar volume, respectively.
+where $R_{\text{HFE}}$, $R_{\text{IOD}}$ and $R_{\text{PMV}}$ are the relative error for the hydration free energy, ion-oxygen distance and partial molar volume, respectively and $w_{\text{HFE}}=2$, $w_{\text{IOD}}$ and $w_{\text{PMV}}=0.01$ are the respective weights.
 The weights for each property were selected to preferentially optimize the hydration free energies, while maintaining reasonable values for the partial molar volume.
+Due to the well known issues with the HFE from 1D-RISM with KH and PSE-3 closures, we optimized against the corrected for HFE using Equation \ref{eq:UC} with parameters $a=\unit[-0.1185]{kcal/mol\cdot\mathring{A}^{3}}$ and $b=\unit[-0.3]{kcal/mol}$ from a previously published work\citep{johnson2016small}.
 From the grid plots of the cost functions, we identified the parameters that gave the lowest value of $f$ for each ion type, and then employed the Nelder-Mead optimization method, implemented in the SciPy library, \citep{virtanen2020scipy} using these parameters as initial guess to lower the cost function further.{} The $\epsilon$ parameter was restrained to be larger than $\unit[10^{-2}]{kcal/mol}$ for anions and $\unit[0.3]{kcal/mol}$ for cations to prevent unphysical or poorly converging parameters.